When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 A Magical World Behind a Door

-For fans of fantasy, botany, and exciting adventures, I introduce you to Greenwild.
-This is the breathtaking story of Daisy Thistletown, who is searching for her missing mother when she comes across a mysterious door that leads her to another world: Greenwild.
+For fans of fantasy, nature, and mysteries, check out Greenwild.
+This is the story of Daisy Thistletown, who is searching for her missing mother when she finds a mysterious door leading to another world: Greenwild.

-Readers are blown away by this incredible book that is praised for its delicate and gorgeous worldbuilding.
-If you want to share important messages with your child about loving the environment and vulnerable creatures, then this might be just the book to choose.
+Readers are blown away by the delicate and gorgeous worldbuilding here.
+If you want to share important messages with your child about protecting the environment and vulnerable creatures, this book wraps that lesson in a thrilling adventure.

 Product Specs